Areas and suburbs in Kuala Lumpur

 Bangsar and Pantai

-Bangsar and Pantai are next-door neighbours.
+Bangsar and Pantai are neighbours.
 While Bangsar is the more popular choice, some residences are on the outskirts in or near Pantai, where the expat-friendly and popular private hospital, Pantai Medical Centre, is located.
-Bangsar is an amazing neighbourhood full of both expats as well as middle and upper class locals living there.
-Bangsar is a mere 10 minutes from KLCC and is situated upon a hill boasting glorious views of the skyline, should one be lucky enough to find a home with a view.
+Bangsar is an amazing neighbourhood full of both expats as well as middle and upper class locals.
+Bangsar is a mere 10 minutes from KLCC and is situated upon a hill boasting glorious views of the skyline.
 Bansgar is home to the famed Bangsar Village as well as the Bangsar Shopping Centre.
 Both are very popular with expats and locals alike, making shopping very easy and the availability of both local and imported goods common.
 Bangsar is also known for its thriving nightlife and street markets.
 Homes here can get pricey, but may be worth it for all the conveniences.
 There are also a couple choices for serviced apartments.

 Affluent areas in Kuala Lumpur

 Damansara Heights is a very popular choice for expats as it is close to Bangsar, Mid Valley, KL Sentral, and still only 15 minutes outside of KLCC.
 Damansara is home to the wealthy local community as well.
-It boasts a few international schools as well as some quaint neighbourhood cafés and restaurants.
+It contains a few international schools as well as some quaint neighbourhood cafés and restaurants.
 Most shopping is done in nearby Bangsar, about a five-minute drive away.
-Homes here are on the pricey end but are of newer construction and mainly semi-detached and bungalows.
+Homes here are on the pricey end but are of newer construction, mainly consisting of semi-detached houses and bungalows.

 Sri Hartamas is located very close to Mont Kiara and has a lot of overflow of expat singles, couples and families wanting the conveniences of Mont Kiara amenities, yet a removed living atmosphere.
-Homes are on the higher end but include condos, townhomes, semi-detached, as well as a newer serviced apartment complexes.
+Homes are on the higher end but include condos, townhomes and semi-detached houses, as well as serviced apartment complexes.
 Shopping centres are convenient and the restaurants are cozy and intimate and offer a wide range of cuisine.